 According to the Moody's rating system, debt securities rated Baa2 are subject to moderate credit risk and are considered medium grade and as such may possess certain speculative characteristics.
 Moody's long-term ratings are opinions of the relative credit risk of financial obligations with an original maturity of one year or more.
 They address the possibility that a financial obligation will not be honored as promised.
 Such ratings use Moody's Global Scale and reflect both the likelihood of default and any financial loss suffered in the event of default.
-Moody's ratings are based on a scale of Aaa to C and numerical modifiers 1, 2 and 3 are applied to each rating category, with 1 indicating that the obligation ranks in the higher end of the category, 2 indicating a mid-range ranking and 3 indicating a ranking in the lower end of the category.
+Moody's ratings are based on a scale of Aaa to C and numerical modifiers 1, 2 and 3 are applied to each rating category, with 1 indicating that the obligation ranks in the higher end of the category.
 A rating of Baa2 is the fourth highest rating out of the nine major levels of Moody's rating scale and the "2" indicates the middle range of the current rating.

 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
 A rating accorded to any securities is not a recommendation to buy, sell, or hold such securities and may be subject to revision or withdrawal at any time by the rating organization which granted such ratings.
-To Granite's knowledge, as of March 8, 2023, there was no announcement or proposed announcement that was to be made by a rating organization to the effect that the organization is reviewing or intends to revise or withdraw a rating previously assigned.
+To Granite's knowledge, as of February 28, 2024, there was no announcement or proposed announcement that was to be made by a rating organization to the effect that the organization is reviewing or intends to revise or withdraw a rating previously assigned.
 There can be no assurance that a rating will remain in effect for any given period of time or that a rating will not be lowered, withdrawn or revised by the rating agency if in its judgment circumstances so warrant.

-Granite has made customary payments of rating fees to DBRS and Moody's in connection with the above- mentioned ratings assigned to the 2023 Debentures, the 2027 Debentures, the 2028 Debentures and the 2030 Debentures and will continue to make such payments to DBRS and Moody's in the ordinary course from time to time in connection with the confirmation of such ratings and future offerings of certain debt securities of Granite, if any.
+Granite has made customary payments of rating fees to DBRS and Moody's in connection with the above-mentioned ratings assigned to the Debentures and will continue to make such payments to DBRS and Moody's in the ordinary course from time to time in connection with the confirmation of such ratings and future offerings of certain debt securities of Granite, if any.
 No other payments were made to DBRS or Moody's in respect of any other services provided to Granite by DBRS or Moody's within the last two years.